dotnet/docs/docs/core/whats-new/dotnet-9/overview.md

 ## .NET MAUI

-The focus of .NET Multi-platform App UI (.NET MAUI) in .NET 9 is to improve product quality.
+.NET Multi-platform App UI (.NET MAUI) in .NET 9 delivers enhanced performance, reliability, and deeper integrations for desktop and mobile applications.
+Performance improvements throughout .NET MAUI including a new implementation of `CollectionView` & `CarouselView` for iOS & Mac Catalyst, updates to existing controls and app lifecycle, and Native AOT and trimming enhancements empowering you to build smaller, faster apps.
+In addition to support for the latest iOS, macOS, and Android operating systems, .NET 9 adds several native platform capabilities including Android Asset Packs, improved interop with native libraries, and streamlined integration between Xcode and Visual Studio Code via the new [Xcode Sync dotnet tool](https://learn.microsoft.com/dotnet/maui/macios/xcsync).

 For more information about that and new features, see [What's new in .NET MAUI for .NET 9](/dotnet/maui/whats-new/dotnet-9).

 ## EF Core